RodrigoToledo5/RodrigoToledo5/README.md

 - 🔭 I’m currently working on a pokemon game and on a Team project in Henry

-- 🌱 I’m currently learning Typescript and React Native
+- 🌱 I’m currently learning Typescript, Nextjs and React Native.

 - 👯 I’m looking to collaborate on Projects,Tech Articles